 Anglers from all over the world have classed New Zealand as an Angling Paradise.
-It hosts some of the best wild Brown and Rainbow Trout fishing in the world.
+It hosts some of the best wild Brown and Rainbow Trout fishing worldwide.

 The foundations of trout fishing in New Zealand were laid over 100 years ago with the introduction of fish from America and Tasmania.
-Today, trout fishing is an extremely popular sport in the country.
+Today, trout fishing is a trendy sport in the country.

 The North and South Islands of New Zealand offer excellent fishing.
-Most of the crystal clear streams, springs and creeks, stunning rivers, and pure blue lakes support large populations of Brown and Rainbow Trout.
-Each year many trophy fish in excess of ten pounds are taken.
+Most clear streams, springs and creeks, stunning rivers, and pristine blue lakes support large Brown and Rainbow Trout populations.
+Each year many trophy fish over ten pounds are taken.

 Contact us for more details.